Modelling tree survival for investigating climate change effects

-We model tree survival time, with calendar time at death, as a function of the predictor variables on climate, soil characteristics and water budget.
+We model tree hazard at calendar time using a Cox model as a function of the predictor variables on climate, soil characteristics and water budget.
 This approach assumes the baseline hazard changes with calendar time and means the baseline hazard can explain some temporal trends common to all trees driven by hidden explanatory variables which change with calendar time.
-In contrast others \citep{neuner2015survival, nothdurft2013spatio} use tree age as the survival time and in that case the baseline hazard is a function of age and can explain trends common to all trees changing with age and this would not be so suited to investigating the relationship between mortality and environmental variables. \cite{maringer2021ninety} model tree mortality from experimental research plots of Baden-W\"urttemberg with stand age as the survival time using accelerated failure time model with linear effects.
+In contrast, others \citep{neuner2015survival, nothdurft2013spatio} use tree age as the survival time and in that case the baseline hazard is a function of age and can explain trends common to all trees changing with age, but this would not be so suited to investigating the relationship between mortality and environmental variables. \cite{maringer2021ninety} model tree mortality from experimental research plots in Baden-W\"urttemberg, with stand age as the survival time, using an accelerated failure time model with linear effects.

-We use a smooth additive Cox model for the hazard which allows for a spatial frailty term taking care of dependence between neighbouring trees and non-linear smooth functions of spatial time varying and functional predictors taking care of a spatial trend.
-For parameter estimation including smoothness parameters, we use a penalised version of the partial likelihood of the Cox model.
+We use a smooth additive Cox model for the hazard, which allows for a spatial frailty term taking care of dependence between neighbouring trees and non-linear smooth functions of spatial, time varying and functional predictors modelling any spatial trend.
+For parameter estimation, including smoothness parameters, we use a penalised version of the partial likelihood of the Cox model.